Maybach Exelero: Exterior

 The Exelero's exterior is black with a long hood, chrome grille and fuel cap.

 In popular culture

-The car is noted for being portrayed in an episode of long-running German show Cobra 11, in which it is used in the ending chase of the episode "Freundschaft".
+The car is noted for being portrayed in an episode of long-running German show Cobra 11, in which it is used in the ending chase of the Staffel 10 Episode 16 - Freundschaft (151).

 According to Top Gear, the vehicle was purchased by rapper Birdman in 2011 for US$8 million.
 In January 2012, Motorvison profiled the car, which was then owned by Mechatronik and located in Germany, and reports previous rumors of sale to be unfounded.

 Jay-Z featured the car in the music video for "Lost One".

 The car is shown in the Japanese anime Nisekoi on its first season's 11th episode as a birthday gift to Chitoge Kirisaki, the daughter of the Beehive Gang boss, by Claude, the guardian of Chitoge.

 The car is now in an automobile museum in Dietzhölztal Germany as part of the Friedhelm Loh collection.